velerofinance/dss-deploy-scripts/README.md

 {
   "description": "",
-  "omniaFromAddr": "<Address being used by Omnia Service (only for testchain)>", "omniaAmount": "<Amount in ETH to be sent to Omnia Address (only for testchain)>", "pauseDelay": "<Delay of Pause contract in seconds>", "vat_line": "<General debt ceiling in DAI unit>", "vow_wait": "<Flop delay in seconds>",
+  "omniaFromAddr": "<Address being used by Omnia Service (only for testchain)>", "omniaAmount": "<Amount in VLX to be sent to Omnia Address (only for testchain)>", "pauseDelay": "<Delay of Pause contract in seconds>", "vat_line": "<General debt ceiling in USDV unit>", "vow_wait": "<Flop delay in seconds>",
-  "vow_sump": "<Flop fixed bid size in DAI unit>", "vow_dump": "<Flop initial lot size in MKR unit>", "vow_bump": "<Flap fixed lot size in DAI unit>", "vow_hump": "<Flap Surplus buffer in DAI unit>", "cat_box": "<Max total DAI needed to cover all debt plus penalty fees on active Flip auctions in DAI unit>", "dog_hole": "<Max total DAI needed to cover all debt plus penalty fees on active Clip auctions in DAI unit>", "jug_base": "<Base component of stability fee in percentage per year (e.g. 2.5)>", "pot_dsr": "<Dai Savings Rate in percentage per year (e.g. 2.5)>", "end_wait": "<Global Settlement cooldown period in seconds>", "esm_pit": "<Pit address to send MKR to be burnt when ESM is fired>", "esm_min": "<Minimum amount to trigger ESM in MKR unit>", "flap_beg": "<Minimum bid increase in percentage (e.g. 5.5)>", "flap_ttl": "<Max time between bids in seconds>", "flap_tau": "<Max auction duration in seconds>",
+  "vow_sump": "<Flop fixed bid size in USDV unit>", "vow_dump": "<Flop initial lot size in VDGT unit>", "vow_bump": "<Flap fixed lot size in USDV unit>", "vow_hump": "<Flap Surplus buffer in USDV unit>", "cat_box": "<Max total USDV needed to cover all debt plus penalty fees on active Flip auctions in USDV unit>", "dog_hole": "<Max total USDV needed to cover all debt plus penalty fees on active Clip auctions in USDV unit>", "jug_base": "<Base component of stability fee in percentage per year (e.g. 2.5)>", "pot_dsr": "<USDV Savings Rate in percentage per year (e.g. 2.5)>", "end_wait": "<Global Settlement cooldown period in seconds>", "esm_pit": "<Pit address to send VDGT to be burnt when ESM is fired>", "esm_min": "<Minimum amount to trigger ESM in VDGT unit>", "flap_beg": "<Minimum bid increase in percentage (e.g. 5.5)>", "flap_ttl": "<Max time between bids in seconds>", "flap_tau": "<Max auction duration in seconds>",